joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 The Azure Advisor is an inbuilt tool that is critical to optimizing the Azure Environment.
 The [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Expert/AdvisorMenuBlade/Cost "Azure Portal - Azure Advisor") needs to be reviewed for Cost recommendations.

 1. The Azure Advisor will recommend Reserved Instances
-2. The Azure Advisor will recommend if a Virtual Machine is running on a VM size GREATER than what it needs (based on CPU utilization under 5% in the last 14 days).
+2. The Azure Advisor will recommend if a Virtual Machine is running on a VM size GREATER than what it needs _(based on CPU utilization under 5% in the last 14 days)_.
 If the Azure Advisor reports an overprovisioned machine, you need to investigate its use and then resize it down to a more suitable size.

+##### Review Azure SQL Databases

+Review [Azure SQL Databases](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Sql%2Fservers%2Fdatabases "Azure Portal - Azure SQL databases") to determine if:

+1. The SQL Database Pricing Tier is ‘Standard’ and is actually using the DTUs (usually found by looking at the Compute utilization on the databases), if not downsize the DTU limit.
+2. Check Geo-Replication to make sure that the SQL Database is not replicating across Regions if it doesn’t need to be.